PRIVACY RESEARCH

 My work on privacy was originally concerned with the problem of reconciling legal protections for privacy with women’s claims to sexual equality.
 This, in turn, led to the puzzle of why people in a democratic society would need legal protections for privacy if they already had democratic civil and political rights and liberties.
 My answers to these questions emphasised the importance of people’s political, as well as personal, interests in privacy and the ways in which legal protections for privacy can help to challenge undemocratic conceptions of politics and sexual oppression.

 More recently, my research has focused on conflicts between privacy and security and between privacy and freedom of expression, and on the relationship between privacy and property rights.
-I am now working on two articles about privacy.
-The first is called Privacy and the Publication of True Facts.
-It investigates what privacy interests, if any, people might have in true but embarrassing, painful and dangerous facts about themselves and is partly motivated by the case of Max Mosley and the News of the World.
-The second, which I will be presenting to the Political Science Association’s Inaugural Conference on the Politics of Property, in April 2009, is called, Is Privacy Just Property In Disguise?
-It addresses Judith Thomson’s claims that privacy rights are just an arbitrary mishmash of rights to privacy, property and bodily integrity.
+In June 2010 I presented ‘Privacy and the Publication of True Facts’ to a conference on privacy held at the University of Leeds.
+It argues that people have stronger claims to privacy in true facts about themselves than is often realised and was motivated in part by the case of Max Mosley and the News of the World.
+I hope shortly to complete another paper on privacy, ‘Is Privacy Just Property in Disguise?’, which addresses Judith Thomson’s claims that privacy rights are just an arbitrary mishmash of rights to privacy, property and bodily integrity.

 Go to Publications on Privacy